epam/ai-dial/docs/Deployment/realtime-analytics.md

 Refer to InfluxDB documentation to learn how to [install](https://docs.influxdata.com/influxdb/v2/install/) it and how to [create tokens](https://docs.influxdata.com/influxdb/v2/admin/tokens/create-token/) to read from a bucket.

+> Refer to [Configuration](https://github.com/epam/ai-dial-analytics-realtime?tab=readme-ov-file#configuration) to view how to configure InfluxDB for Analytics Realtime.

 ### Step 3: AI DIAL Analytics Realtime

 Follow the [instructions](https://github.com/epam/ai-dial-analytics-realtime/blob/development/README.md) to setup AI DIAL Analytics Realtime service.